 Scuba dive in Taganga

-Just north of town is Taganga, a tiny fishing village on the border with Tayrona National Park.
-Some come for its laidback small-town vibe, while others stick around to learn how to scuba dive on one of the most cost-effective PADI courses in the continent.
+The tiny fishing village of Taganga is 10 minutes north of Santa Marta, making it a popular day trip up the coast.
+Some come for its laid-back small-town vibe, while others stick around to learn how to scuba dive.
+Here, you’ll find some of the most cost-effective Professional Association of Diving Instructors (PADI) open-water diving courses on the continent.

 Catch some rays on Playa Blanca